eBird Checklists Submitted

 - The color of each county indicates what percentage of its Hotspots have been visited.
 The darker the county, the more Hotspots visited.

 Oregon now has at least 25% Hotspot Square coverage in ALL counties.
-Nearly two-thirds of Oregon counties (23 out of 36) have over 75% Hotspot Square coverage.
+Nearly two-thirds of Oregon counties (23 out of 36 total) have over 80% coverage!
 Several counties – such as Benton, Polk, and Multnomah – have over an hour of bird survey data in almost EVERY Hotspot.

 BUT, we still have a few gaps.

-A few counties, particularly those in white or light grey, still have less than 25% of Hotspot Squares visited.
-These include Lake, Josephine, and Grant Counties.
-We will be focusing on these counties in our 2018 Birding Blitz season.
+A few counties, particularly those in lighter grey, still have less than 50% of Hotspot Squares visited.
+Our greatest needs are in remote counties including Harney and Malheur.
 Even in counties with good coverage, small dots indicate Hotspot Squares that require more effort.